How To Get Rid of Cavities - The Truth

 How fluoride reverses cavities

 Fluoride reverses cavities by strengthening the enamel and acting as a catalyst to the remineralization process.
+This is the basis for preventative dentistry.

 Fluoride strengthens the enamel